Pissy Pamper: Composition

 The song is built upon a sample of Japanese singer Mai Yamane's 1980 song "Tasogare".
-It also samples bits of the 1976 song "Living Inside Your Love" by jazz guitarist Earl Klugh.
 It is a "jazzy pop" song, with Young Nudy and Carti trading "stoned thoughts" in their verses.
 Carti uses his viral "baby voice" technique for his guest feature, with his voice hitting a high pitch with unclear pronunciations and frantic cadences.
 Due to the sample of Tasogare not being cleared, the song was never released.

 Leak and success

 The song was leaked on April 18, 2019.
-The "baby voice" verse, a voice technique previously used by Carti on American singer Solange's "Almeda", become popular and was boosted by Internet memes.
+The "baby voice" verse, a voice technique previously used by Carti on Solange's "Almeda" and Tyler, the Creator's "Earfquake", became popular and was boosted by Internet memes.

 A high school sophomore under the name Lil Kambo uploaded Carti's verse to Spotify under the title "Kid Carti".
 In an interview with Genius, Kambo explained "I first made my Spotify account to post songs that aren’t already on Spotify.
 Before the song came out there was a snippet on YouTube and it sounded like it would be a hit if it was released.
 A couple weeks later the song got leaked and I posted it to my channel not thinking about how big it would get."
 After Kambo shared the link to his upload on Reddit, along with Carti's performance of his verse during his set at the 2019 Coachella Valley Music and Arts Festival, the unofficial upload topped the US Viral 50 chart on May 20, 2019, with over two million streams.
 The song was removed from Spotify on May 22, 2019.
 By June 26, 2019, another unofficial upload of Carti's verse, under the title "Kid Cudi Only Carti", by YungGen, had climbed up into the top 5 of the Spotify Viral 50 chart, but then got taken down.
 By July 2019, yet another unofficial upload of the full song, by King Zay, had climbed to the Spotify US Viral 50 chart until it was removed.
-Unofficial uploads of the song continue to be released despite repeated takedowns.

 In a May 2019 interview with Pitchfork, Nudy stated that he did not "give a damn" that the song did not make it onto Sli'merre.
 He added that, "Sometimes you think you made the best song in the world, and someone come out the blue talking about, 'You can't use that sample.'
 You just gotta move on."
 Young Nudy reiterated that he "ain't give a fuck" that the song had leaked in a June 2019 interview with The Fader.